HugoDemaret/SWERC2022/README.md

 # SWERC2022
-Repository of Université Paris Cité teams for the 2022's SWERC edition
+Repository of Université Paris Cité team SaintGermainDesPrés for the 2022's SWERC edition

 ## Members